 Attn: Leah Cafarelli

-Each year LL&W presents 6 – $500 scholarships to students in need of financial assistance.
-To be considered, your application must be completed by December 19, 2017.
+Each year LL&W presents six (6) $500 scholarships to students in need of financial assistance.
+To be considered, your application must be completed by December 19, 2018.
 Scholarship winners staying in our hotel will be required to have their hotel fee taken out of their winnings.
-Participants that apply on a scholarship will automatically have their spots saved without filling out the registration below.
+Participants applying for a scholarship will automatically have their spots saved without filling out the registration below.

 “We are so glad we mixed it up and visited ya’ll this break.
 You have warmed our hearts, brightened our spirits, and ignited our minds to be more eco-friendly.
 I couldn’t have asked for a better week or a better group of inspirational leaders for the students to work with!” -Kim, LL&W Dream Team